 I was spared from any great disasters when I was little, but there was plenty of news of them in newspapers and on the radio, and there were graphic images of them in newsreels.

 For me, as for all children, the world could have come to seem a scary place to live.
 But I felt secure with my parents, and they let me know that we were safely together whenever I showed concern about accounts of alarming events in the world.

 There was something else my mother did that I’ve always remembered: “Always look for the helpers,” she’d tell me.
 “There’s always someone who is trying to help.”
 I did, and I came to see that the world is full of doctors and nurses, police and firemen, volunteers, neighbors and friends who are ready to jump in to help when things go wrong.

 The quote from Fred Rogers above is never more important than when we are teaching our kids about sad events that happened.
-September 11, 2001 is such an event that can be remembered through the helpers.
-It’s also helpful to remember that September 11 is now remembered as Patriot’s Day, so it is a good time to study the Pledge of Allegiance or national leaders.
+September 11, 2001, is such an event that can be remembered through the helpers.
+It’s also helpful to remember that September 11 is now remembered as Patriot Day, so it is a good time to study the Pledge of Allegiance or national leaders.

-The following books are good “helper” books for younger readers.
-Of course, parents need to take in to consideration their own children’s sensitivity.
+The following books are good “helper” books related to September 11 for younger readers.
+Of course, parents need to take into consideration their own children’s sensitivity.
 Already reread a book first to determine if it is appropriate for your child.

 - Fireboat: The Heroic Adventures of the John J. Harvey by Maira Kalman.
 In this book, a retired old fireboat becomes a hero as he fights to put out the fires on September 11.

 - Saved by the Boats: The Heroic Sea Evacuation of September 11 by Julie Gassman.
 Downtown Manhattan was quite crowed by 10 a.m. on September 11.
 This tells how nearly half a million people were rescued by boat and taken to surrounding boroughs.